jimmyangel/hildemorin/content/blog/2022-07-08-my-art-goes-to-the-oregon-coast.md

 Thank you for reading this post.
 It you are ever near the city of Seaside, take a little bit of time to visit the Civic and Convention Center's permanent art collection, it is open to the public and you will like what you see!

-My blog is not setup for answering posts but please email me if you have any questions.
+If you have any questions please post a comment and I'll post an answer or you can [email](mailto:hildemorin@gmail.com) me.